All You Need To Know About The Bradley Method For Childbirth

 The Bradley Birth Method is a class that is based on the belief that when husbands (or other partners) are present for birth moms and babies are safer and healthier.
 By preparing the body and mind, natural unmedicated birth is available to most moms.

-Transformational Birth is a birth class that will help you prepare body, mind, baby, and partner for birth to work together as a whole, unified team.
+Birth Undone is a birth class that will help you prepare body, mind, baby, and partner for birth to work together as a whole, unified team.
 It will also help you prioritize the things you can do to make your birth as safe and rewarding as possible.